Media Self Censorship

 Why did Muslims choose to live in Denmark with the knowledge they were not allowed to have their own cemeteries and that Denmark is more racist than other EU countries?
 I guess they picked the wrong country then.
 They are 100% free to decide if they want to leave or to stay.
 It’s a free choice.

-24. Odinius Says:
+24. Odinius says:

 Does that make it right, though?
 Can’t the oppressed anywhere “just leave?”
 Truth is, it’s neither that simple nor justifiable on those grounds.